WRF 2014 Major Release

 - Users notified of release and provided

-information on dates and on where to find further details.
+information on dates and where to find requirements, procedures,

 Approx. 4-mo advance date (R-4m)